shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 During the end of 2019, I designed a preview experience for content editors working on Gatsby websites.

 Gatsby websites pull content from multiple sources, so content creators can’t easily figure out how to edit the content they see on their live site.
-This means that though developers love building a Gatsby site, content creators don't love working on the site.
+This means that though developers love building a Gatsby site, content creators don’t love working on the site.

 ![Decoupling of source and delivery creates a problem for content creators](decoupled-problem.jpg)